 Escape from a Stamper

-After going for a job as a secretary for the Stamper Oil Company, 23 year old Teresa Walden (Maria Pitillo - Flight of the Reindeer) meets the handsome Paul Stamper (Adam Storke - Death Becomes Her) who after a short while starts courting her which eventually leads to them getting married in a Las Vegas chapel.
+After going for a job as a secretary at the Stamper Oil Company, 23 year old Teresa Walden (Maria Pitillo - Flight of the Reindeer) meets the handsome Paul Stamper (Adam Storke - Death Becomes Her) who after a short while starts courting her which eventually leads to them getting married in a Las Vegas chapel.
 But soon after Teresa feels the full force of Paul's violent side leading to her fleeing back home to her mum.
 Despite this Paul wins her back with a beautiful home and they have a daughter together.
 But once again Teresa feels the force of Paul's temper and jealousy after she learns that not only is he stealing parts from the people he fixes oil pumps for but is also doing drugs.
 After ending up in hospital Teresa files for divorce and a restraining order but that is just the start of her troubles as even when Paul ends up in prison he escapes and terrorizes his ex wife who has started to date an old friend.

-What this all boils down to is that "Escape from Terror: The Teresa Stamper Story" whilst based on a true story about an abused wife is different to other similar made for TV movies from the 90s due to the way the story expands beyond the domestic abuse and veers towards the entertainment of an escaped convict being caught.
+What this all boils down to is that "Escape from Terror: The Teresa Stamper Story" whilst based on a true story about an abused wife is different to other similar made for TV movies from the 90s due to the way the story expands beyond the domestic abuse and shifts its focus on the husband being caught after he escapes from prison.